bardyaxy/Restaurants-/README.md

 ## Yelp enrichment

-Run `google_yelp_enrich.py` to supplement Google Places rows with Yelp ratings and categories.
+`refresh-restaurants` now enriches Google Places rows with Yelp ratings and categories automatically when `YELP_API_KEY` is set.
+You can still run `google_yelp_enrich.py` manually if desired.
 The script searches Yelp by the restaurant name and city and scans up to five candidates. `rapidfuzz.fuzz.token_set_ratio` picks the best match and only applies it when the score meets the `YELP_MATCH_THRESHOLD` (60 by default).
 When that fails the utility fetches the place's phone number from Google and